GSmithApps/zero-to-quarto-site/README.md

 ---

-The training's website is on GitHub Pages [here↗](https://gsmithapps.github.io/zero-to-quarto-site/), and The GitHub repo that makes the site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site).
+- The training's website is on GitHub Pages [here↗](https://gsmithapps.github.io/zero-to-quarto-site/).
+- The GitHub repo that makes the site is [here↗](https://github.com/GSmithApps/zero-to-quarto-site).